-We evaluated segmentation results by assessing its consistency with the ground truth segmentation and its amount of fragmentation.
-For consistency we used the F-measure [18].
+We evaluated segmentation results by assessing their consistency with the ground truth segmentation and by their amount of fragmentation.
+For consistency we used the F-measure [37].
 Denote by P and R the precision and recall values of a particular segmentation than the F-measure is defined as